wenderxavier/Yelp-Dataset-Challenge-2017/README.md

 ## Yelp Database

 In 2014 Yelp started the _Yelp Dataset Challenge_, they provided a dataset in SQL and JSON containing a subset of their businesses, reviews, and user.
 The challenge is to encourage students to research and analyse the data.
-Now the challenge is on round 10 with updated data so it have 4,700,000 reviews, 156,000 businesses, 200.000 pictures, 12 metropolitan areas from 4 countries and many others.
+Now the challenge is on round 10 with updated data of 2017 with:
+- 4,700,000 reviews
+- 156,000 businesses
+- 200.000 pictures
+- 12 metropolitan areas from 4 countries

 ### Database Analyses

-<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~wenderxavier/1.embed"></iframe>
+<iframe width="1200" height="800" frameborder="0" scrolling="no" src="//plot.ly/~wenderxavier/1.embed"></iframe>

 ### Support or Contacts